View MapView Map

 10 of the best things to do in Waterford

-Walk the narrow streets of Ireland’s oldest city in search of fascinating Viking heritage, or tour the miles of sand and surf along the Copper Coast, there are so many rich experiences in Waterford.
+Walk the narrow streets of Ireland’s oldest city in search of fascinating Viking heritage, tour the miles of sand and surf along the Copper Coast or climb ancient towers to take in stunning seascapes.
+There are so many rich experiences in Waterford.

 • 1.